 Prices & Dates

 The Nile Cruise Upgrade version of this tour includes 3 nights on board a 5 star Nile Cruiser (en suite cabin) in place of the felucca.
-For full details, please refer to the 'Nile Cruise Upgrade Trip Notes', the link is below the tour dates.Read More
+For full details, please refer to the 'Nile Cruise Upgrade Trip Notes' in the right hand column.Read More

 Enhance your trip with these amazing added extras and add-ons